-Ever since the Presidential Dollars have come out, many people seem to have a hard time distinguishing between the rim of the coin, and the edge.
-These terms have very specific meanings; make sure that you are using them correctly.
+Ever since the the advent of the presidential dollars, many people seem to have a hard time distinguishing between the rim of the coin and the edge.
+These terms have very specific meanings to coin collectors, so make sure that you are using them correctly.

 The Edge of a Coin

 The minting process may also impart a design on the edge of the coin, or it may be left plain.
-For example, the portion of United States dime or quarter that has the reeding on it is the edge.
+For example, the United States dime, half dollar and quarter have reeding on the edge.
 The edge is plain on pennies and nickels.

 Coin designers implemented different devices on the edge of the coins to prevent clipping.
 Clipping is the practice of shaving off a little bit of a precious metal coin, such as gold or silver, from the edge of the coin to gather up a significant amount of shavings for its bullion value.
 Additionally, these edge devices help protect the coin from counterfeiting.